Lux Tour

 2026 concert tour by Rosalía From Wikipedia, the free encyclopedia

-The Lux Tour is the fourth concert tour by Spanish singer and songwriter Rosalía, in support of her fourth studio album, Lux (2025).
+The Lux Tour is the fourth concert tour by Spanish singer Rosalía, in support of her fourth studio album, Lux (2025).
 The tour began on 16 March 2026 in Lyon, France and is scheduled to finish on 3 September 2026 in San Juan, Puerto Rico.

 Location